 Nimble & Finn’s Ice Cream

 It’s hard to miss Nimble & Finn’s as you drive down Main Street: Housed in what was once a bank, this ice cream shop often has a line out the door.
 Using local, seasonal ingredients, the award-winning creamery churns out mouth-wateringly delicious flavors like Meyer lemon olive oil, rhubarb crisp, and (my personal favorite) lavender honeycomb.
-After you’ve bought your scoop, wander to the back of the shop for a selfie shoot in an old vault turned photo booth.
+After you’ve bought your scoop, wander to the back of the shop for a selfie shoot in an old vault turned photo booth or scope out the wine selection at the petite bottle shop that shares the space.

 Boon Eat + Drink

 Boon Eat + Drink is one of three fantastic Main Street eateries run by the same folks behind Boon Hotel + Spa (in addition to Brot and El Barrio), providing a welcome break from the burgers and diner fare most prevalent in the area.
-Open for dinner Wednesday through Sunday, the restaurant creates fresh, seasonal dishes, such as burrata with charred asparagus and black cod with braised butter beans.
-If it’s a nice day, ask for a table in the backyard garden, where Boon grows some of its ingredients, such as the beets in the tri-color beet salad.
+Open for dinner Wednesday through Sunday, the restaurant creates fresh dishes, such as burrata with seasonal vegetables and halibut with summer squash.
+If it’s a nice day, ask for a table in the backyard garden, where Boon grows some of its ingredients, such as the beets in their beet salad.

-Opened in 2019, Brot is the latest addition to both Guerneville’s Main Street and the Boon brand.
-Inspired by the German food that chef Crista Luedtke and partner Margareth Van Der Veen grew up eating, the menu at Brot largely consists of modern twists on classic Bavarian dishes like spätzle, currywurst, and pickled herring on rye.
+Opened in 2019, Brot is one of the latest additions to both Guerneville’s Main Street and the Boon brand.
+Inspired by the German food that chef Crista Luedtke and co-owerner Margareth Van Der Veen grew up eating, the menu at Brot largely consists of modern twists on classic Bavarian dishes like spätzle, currywurst, and pickled herring on rye.
 Despite Bavaria’s meat-heavy reputation, the restaurant also has plenty of vegetarian-friendly options, like its veggiewurst, flatbread, and salads.

 A few minutes east of downtown Guerneville, Stumptown Brewery has one of the best beer selections in town and is an ideal spot to while away the afternoon over a couple of IPAs, either at the bar or outdoors on its large, dog- and kid-friendly patio.
 Although the beer is the main attraction here, it also has a solid menu of pub classics, such as char-grilled burgers and wings.